-2 Operative paragraph 2 was voted on separately and was approved with 105 in favour, 1 against and 12 abstentions (roll-call vote).
+&lt;sup>2 Operative paragraph 2 was voted on separately and was adopted with 111 in favour, 1 against and 9 abstentions (roll-call vote).

-- 9. Mindful of the importance of establishing the Middle East as a nuclear weapons free zone, and in this context, emphasizing the importance of establishing peace therein; - 10.
+- 7. Further calls upon all States in the region to take measures, including confidence-building and verification measures, aimed at establishing a NWFZ in the Middle East; - 8.
+Urges all States to render assistance in the establishment of the zone and at the same time to refrain from any action that would hinder efforts aiming at its establishment; - 9.
+Mindful of the importance of establishing the Middle East as a nuclear weapons free zone, and in this context, emphasizing the importance of establishing peace therein; - 10.
 Requests the Director General to pursue further consultations with the States of the Middle East to facilitate the early application of full-scope Agency safeguards to all nuclear activities in the region as relevant to the preparation of model agreements, as a necessary step towards the establishment of a NWFZ in the region, referred to in resolution GC(XXXVII)/RES/627; - 11.
 Calls upon all States in the region to extend their fullest cooperation to the Director General in the fulfilment of the tasks entrusted to him in the preceding paragraph; - 12.
 Calls upon all other States, especially those with a special responsibility for the maintenance of international peace and security, to render all assistance to the Director General by facilitating the implementation of this resolution; and - 13.
-Requests the Director General to submit to the Board of Governors and the General Conference at its sixty-fifth (2021) regular session a report on the implementation of this resolution and to include in the provisional agenda for that session an item entitled "Application of IAEA safeguards in the Middle East".
+Requests the Director General to submit to the Board of Governors and the General Conference at its sixty-sixth (2022) regular session a report on the implementation of this resolution and to include in the provisional agenda for that session an item entitled "Application of IAEA safeguards in the Middle East".